 Press the OK button 5 times to access the filter time constant, which is expressed in seconds.
 You can use the filter to improve your display stability with fluctuating input signals.
 Use the UP and DOWN buttons to select a time constant in the range 0 to 5 seconds.
-Bigger time constants give more stability but slower response, and affects display, analogue, serial and alarm outputs.
+Bigger time constants give more stability but slower response.
 Press OK when selected.